Zusyaku/Zusyaku/README.md

   Visitor count <br>
   <img src="https://profile-counter.glitch.me/Zusyaku/count.svg" />

-## Disclaimer On Users
+## Disclaimer For Users
 All Lessons and tutorials are for informational and educational purposes only.
 We believe that ethical hacking, information security and cybersecurity should be familiar subjects to anyone who uses digital information and computers.
 We believe that it is impossible to defend yourself against hackers without knowing how the hacking is done.

-> **Disclaimer For Tools**<a name="disclaimer" />: Please note that this is a research project.
+> **Disclaimer**<a name="disclaimer" />: Please note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use it on your behalf.
 I am not responsible if your accounts are banned due to extensive use of this tool.
 I am not responsible for any damages, this scripts and tools only for testing purpose.
 Everything here in this repository has been made for educational purposes, and/or ran in a controlled testing environment only.
 I do ***NOT*** enourage people to do something like this themselves/to themselves. ***NEVER*** use malware, or anything that is, but no limited to, malware, anything remotely capable of destroying computers, or even "joke programs" *on your own or other people's computers*, not even with their consent, as this can have bad, unforeseen consequences.
 Be careful not to infect yourself when accessing and experimenting with malicious software!

 ### Thanks Yang Udah Mampir 📋